thier32/kola-management-event-app/README.md

 - Launching the application
   -
+   - at the root of the project run

     gradlew build && gradlew boot:application run

-   at the root of the project
+    then open the application on the browser localhost:8081